 Text: Anon, translated by the Dominican Sisters of Summit.

-Posted in FATHERS of the Church, MARIAN DEVOTIONS, MARIAN HYMNS, MARIAN POETRY, MARIAN PRAYERS, MARIAN TITLES, OCTOBER - The HOLY ROSARY, Our MORNING Offering, PRAYERS of the SAINTS, To JESUS through MARY
+Posted in FATHERS of the Church, MARIAN DEVOTIONS, MARIAN HYMNS, MARIAN POETRY, MARIAN PRAYERS, MARIAN TITLES, OCTOBER - The HOLY ROSARY and The HOLY ANGELS, Our MORNING Offering, PRAYERS of the SAINTS, To JESUS through MARY

 Our Morning Offering – 31 October – Through Thee, to Us, our Saviour Came, Sweet Lady of the Rosary